denialpan/dankeyboard/README.md

 ### The program is not updating colors or heatmaps when I type or click!

-This is intended, as the program is currently set to only update heatmaps and _**SAVE YOUR INPUT ACTIVITY**_ when the program is either:
+This is intended, as the program is currently set to only update heatmaps and _**save your input activity**_ when the program is either:

 - Brought back into focus from being minimized.
 - Clicking the `X` button on the top right of the program window.